Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

 - **Visionary**: Sees the potential for technology to create equitable solutions.

 ### Motivations
 - **Advocacy for Stability**: Isabella is driven by a desire to create stable economic policies that ensure equitable access to resources for all, particularly in the context of the emerging AI economy.
+Her understanding of Cipher's economic principles, such as decentralized resource allocation, informs her approach to policy-making.
 - **Ethical Considerations**: She is motivated by the need to balance innovation with ethical implications, ensuring that AI advancements do not exacerbate existing inequalities.
 - **Community Empowerment**: Isabella aims to empower marginalized communities through her work, advocating for policies that promote social justice and economic equity.